PCR Technology Buying Guide

 Once the appropriate enzyme has been selected it is important to follow the manufacturer’s instructions with regard to enzyme concentration.
 DNA polymerases from different suppliers may behave differently because of different formulations, assay conditions, and/or unit definitions.
 Additionally, the concentration of enzyme required will depend on the template, primers and cycling conditions.
 It is common to have the enzyme slightly in excess so the reaction can proceed efficiently.
 Adding too much enzyme however, can be detrimental to the experiment and result in the accumulation of nonspecific background products.
 The enzyme concentration can be optimized for PCR by testing a range of different concentrations, typically from 0.5 to 5 units/100 µL.

 PCR consumables, such as reaction tubes and plates, need to be mechanically stable in order to withstand high temperatures, but have thin enough walls to permit efficient heat transfer.
 All PCR consumables need to be free of contamination.
-In addition for many applications the color of the plastic is also an important consideration.
+In addition, for many applications the color of the plastic is also an important consideration.
 For example, white-wells are often preferred in tubes and plates for real time PCR as they reflect fluorescence and reduce cross-talk to provide a better signal to noise ratio compared to clear or frosted wells.

 Good laboratory practice is essential for successful PCR regardless of quality of your consumables, reagents and water.
 It is advisable to create pre- and post-amplification work areas in your laboratory to minimize cross-contamination between samples and prevent carryover of RNA and DNA from one experiment to the next.
 Gloves should be worn throughout PCR experiments and changed regularly.
 In addition to good laboratory practice several methods have been developed to help prevent contamination including the use of isopsoralen and uracil-N-glycosylase (UNG).

-For many downstream applications it is necessary to remove unincorporated primers, excess dNTPs, proteins and salts from the amplification product prior following PCR.
+For many downstream applications it is necessary to remove unincorporated primers, excess dNTPs, proteins and salts from the amplification product following PCR.
 Several different methods have been developed for PCR cleanup and the choice of method will largely depend on the number and type of PCR samples to be purified and the downstream application.

 Many scientists choose a simple ethanol precipitation method for DNA isolation.
 While this technique removes most of the dNTPs and salts from the sample, the proteins and primers are often left behind.
 Phenol-Chloroform extraction is a liquid-liquid extraction technique that is also commonly used for nucleic acid isolation.
-The phenol-chloroform technique is a popular method as it relatively cheap and can be used on a wide range of sample types.
+The phenol-chloroform technique is a popular method as it is relatively cheap and can be used on a wide range of sample types.
 It is particularly effective for extracting large amounts of high molecular weight DNA.
-However, this method does also have some disadvantages including being very labor intensive, being easily contaminated and exposing the scientist carrying out the extraction to dangerous chemicals.
+However, this method does also have some disadvantages including being very labor intensive, being easily contaminated and exposing the scientist to potentially dangerous chemicals.

-Considerations for Real Time PCR
+Real Time PCR

 Real time PCR and RT-PCR enable accurate quantification of starting amounts of DNA, cDNA, and RNA targets.
 Real time detection of PCR products is made possible by including in the reaction a fluorescent molecule that reports an increase in the amount of DNA with a proportional increase in fluorescent signal.
 Because it detects the amount of product as the reaction progresses, real time PCR provides a wide linear dynamic range, demonstrates high sensitivity, and is very quantitative.

-In real time PCR products can be detected using either fluorescent DNA binding dyes that bind to dsDNA or fluorescently labeled sequence-specific probes:
+In real time PCR, products can be detected using either fluorescent DNA binding dyes that bind to dsDNA or fluorescently labeled sequence-specific probes.

-In real time PCR DNA binding dyes bind reversibly, but tightly to DNA by intercalation and/or minor groove binding.
+DNA Binding Dyes DNA binding dyes bind reversibly, but tightly to DNA by intercalation and/or minor groove binding.
 Fluorescent dyes are nonspecific and bind to any dsDNA generated during amplification resulting in the emission of enhanced fluorescence.
 This allows the initial DNA concentration to be determined with reference to a standard sample.
 Fluorescence measurements are taken at the end of the elongation step of each PCR cycle to allow measurement of DNA in each cycle.

 Although several fluorescent dyes are commercially available, SYBR® Green is by far the most widely used dsDNA-specific dye for real time PCR.
 SYBR Green binds all dsDNA molecules, emitting a fluorescent signal of a defined wavelength on binding.
 The excitation and emission maxima of SYBR Green are at 494 nm and 521 nm, respectively, and these dyes are compatible for use with any real time cycler.
 It is likely that when using SYBR Green the concentration will need to be optimized, as SYBR Green is known to inhibit PCR at higher concentrations.
-Conversely too low a concentration of SYBR Green may make it difficult to detect the increase in PCR products.
+Conversely, too low a concentration of SYBR Green may make it difficult to detect the increase in PCR products.
 DNA binding dyes cannot be used for multiplex reactions because fluorescent signals from different amplicons cannot be distinguished from one another.
 Parallel reactions can however be setup to examine multiple genes in a real time PCR assay with SYBR Green.

-dsDNA-binding dyes provide the simplest and cheapest option for real time PCR, the principal drawback is that both specific and nonspecific products generate signal.
+dsDNA-binding dyes provide the simplest and cheapest option for real time PCR, but the principal drawback is that both specific and nonspecific products generate signal.
 High PCR specificity is required when using fluorescent dyes and a post-PCR dissociation (melting) curve analysis should be carried out to confirm that the fluorescence signal is generated only from target templates and not from the formation of nonspecific PCR products.
 After completion of the amplification reaction, a melt curve is generated by increasing the temperature in small increments and monitoring the fluorescent signal at each step.
 As the dsDNA in the reaction denatures (i.e., as the DNA “melts”), the fluorescence decreases.
 The negative first derivative of the change in fluorescence is plotted as a function of temperature.
 A characteristic peak at the amplicon’s melting temperature (Tm, the temperature at which 50% of the base pairs of a DNA duplex are separated) distinguishes it from other products such as primer-dimers, which melt at different temperatures.

-Fluorescently labeled probes provide a highly sensitive and specific method of detection, as only the desired PCR product is detected.
+Fluorescently Labeled Probes Fluorescently labeled probes provide a highly sensitive and specific method of detection, as only the desired PCR product is detected.
 Several probes based on different chemistries are available for real time detection, these include:

-- TaqMan® Probes: TaqMan hydrolysis probes are sequence-specific oligonucleotide probes carrying a fluorophore and a quencher dye.
+- TaqMan® Probes: TaqMan® hydrolysis probes are sequence-specific oligonucleotide probes carrying a fluorophore and a quencher dye.
 The fluorophore is attached at the 5' end of the probe and the quencher dye is located at the 3' end.
 During the combined annealing/extension phase of PCR, the probe is cleaved if the DNA polymerase possesses 5' to 3' exonuclease activity, separating the fluorophore and the quencher dyes.
 Taq DNA polymerase, Tth DNA polymerase and Tfl DNA polymerase all possess 5’ to 3’ exonuclease activity.
 The separation of fluorophore and quencher dye results in detectable fluorescence that is proportional to the amount of accumulated PCR product.
-TaqMan probes are the most commonly used probes in real time PCR.
-Different manufacturers use different fluorophore-quencher pairs
+TaqMan® probes are the most commonly used probes in real time PCR.
+Different manufacturers use different fluorophore-quencher pairs.

 - Molecular Beacons: Molecular Beacons are dual-labeled probes with a fluorophore attached at the 5' end and a quencher dye attached at the 3' end.
 The probes are designed so that the ends are complementary.
 When the probe is in solution, the two ends of the probe hybridize and form a stem-loop (or hairpin) structure, with the fluorophore and quencher in close enough proximity so that the fluorescent signal is quenched.
 When the probe binds to the target sequence, the stem opens and the fluorophore and quencher separate.
 This generates a fluorescent signal in the annealing step that is proportional to the amount of PCR product.
 Molecular beacons add another level of specificity to real time PCR and are particularly useful for allelic discrimination experiment.
 Molecular beacons can however be difficult to design.
 The stem of the hairpin must be strong enough that the molecule will not spontaneously fold into non-hairpin conformations that result in unintended fluorescence.
 At the same time, the stem of the hairpin must not be too strong, or the beacon may not properly hybridize to the target.